Want free probiotics? Then you’ll definitely want to try these probiotic-packed, fermented carrots. As a bonus, they’re super tasty too.

-I know fermentation may sound scary to some but itโs actually really simple.
 As long as you follow these crucial steps highlighted below, you’ll be fermenting like a pro in no time.
-Grab that mason jar and letโs go!

-Why I Love Fermented Carrots
+Why I Love Fermented Carrot Sticks

-There are so many reasons why I love these.
-Like a lot of fermented foods, these carrots are full of probiotics, incredibly healthy and tasty.
-When properly fermented they have a deliciously crunchy, slightly acidic snap that’s so good they’re addictive.
+When properly fermented they have a deliciously crunchy, slightly acidic snap that’s so good they’re almost addictive.

-If youโre a fan of kimchi, sauerkraut or sour pickles then you’ll love these because the fermentation method is the same.
-Itโs also just fun to make fermented things at home and the free probiotics are a plus.
+If you’re a fan of kimchi, sauerkraut or sour pickles then you’ll love these because the fermentation method is the same.

 Why You Should Make these at Home

 Fermented carrots are a cheap and effective way to incorporate probiotics into your diet.
-When you make them at home youโll know that they contain healthy probiotics because they will start to show clear, distinct signs of life which I will outline below.
+When you make them at home you’ll know that they contain healthy probiotics because they will start to show clear, distinct signs of life which I will outline below.

-Are they Safe to Make at Home?
+Are Fermented Carrot Sticks Safe to Make at Home?

-Now with that being said, itโs always important to follow proper safety cooking procedures.
+Now with that being said, it’s always important to follow proper safety cooking procedures.
 Always avoid cross-contamination with other raw foods (especially meat), wash vegetables well before using, use clean tools and always wash your hands properly.

-Nutritional Info
+Fermented Carrot Stick Nutritional Info

-Fermented foods are very healthy for our gut microbiome because of the naturally occurring probiotics.
-Because of the lactic acid that is produced during the fermentation process, these fermented carrots have many health benefits including immune system promotion, cholesterol reduction in relation to antiatherosclerotic and anti-inflammatory effects.
-[2]
+Because of the lactic acid that is produced during the fermentation process, these fermented carrots have many health benefits including immune system promotion, and cholesterol reduction in relation to antiatherosclerotic and anti-inflammatory effects.
+[3]

 How to Eat Fermented Carrots

-They’re great as a quick, cold snack, straight from the fridge with charcuterie, hummus, cruditรฉ dips, yogurt or own their own.
-These fermented veggies are delicious mixed into salads, couscous or tossed into fried rice at the end.
+They’re great as a quick, cold snack, straight from the fridge with charcuterie, hummus, crudité dips, yogurt or on their own.

 Tips For Success